mdancho84/mdancho84.github.io/_posts/2021-04-20-datapasta-webscrape.md

 image_preview: "/2021-04-20-datapasta-webscrape/cover_image.JPG"
 ---

-This article is part of a R-Tips Weekly, a <a href="https://mailchi.mp/business-science/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.
+This article is part of R-Tips Weekly, a <a href="https://mailchi.mp/business-science/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.

 <br/>